Health Records: Frequently Asked Questions

 Will the hospital have all my records on file?

-My wife used her maiden name when our child was born.
+My partner used their maiden name when our child was born.
 Is it possible to change the records to her married name?

 Unfortunately, we cannot make changes to patient records when the information is correct for the purposes of the care that was provided.